Lesterpaintstheworld/terminal-velocity/demande.md

 - **Which states to validate**: Confirm that all relevant stakeholders can comprehend and relate to the updated content.

 ### Operation Bounds
+- **Resource Limitations**: Ensure that the analysis does not exceed a 2-hour time frame for completion.
+- **Scope Restrictions**: Focus solely on the interactions between Isabella and Marcus, avoiding other character interactions at this stage.
+- **Dependency Requirements**: No additional input from other agents is required for this task.
 - **Resource limitations**: Utilize existing documentation tools for analysis and modification.
 - **Scope restrictions**: Focus solely on Cipher's economic framework; do not address unrelated character developments or external marketing strategies.
 - **Dependency requirements**: Must integrate insights from `directives.md` to ensure compliance with project specifications.